jometzg/react-upload/README.md

 | `SAS_EXPIRY_MINUTES` | 20 min (default) | How long the SAS token remains valid |
 | `MAX_FILE_SIZE_MB` | 2048 MB (default) | Backend rejects SAS requests above this size |
 | Uppy `maxFileSize` | 5 GB | Client-side guard before a SAS is even requested |

+## Why These Frameworks

+### React
+React's component model and hook system (`useMemo`, `useEffect`, `useRef`) make it straightforward to manage the lifecycle of a stateful Uppy instance — initialising it once, attaching event listeners cleanly, and tearing it down on unmount.
+Its large ecosystem also means first-class support from Uppy via `@uppy/react`.

+### Vite
+Vite provides a fast development server with HMR (hot module replacement) and a built-in proxy configuration.
+The proxy (`/api` → `http://localhost:3000`) avoids CORS issues during local development without any extra tooling.
+It also handles the bundling of the Azure Storage SDK cleanly for the browser.

+### Uppy
+Uppy is a well-maintained, modular file upload library that provides:
+- A polished drag-and-drop Dashboard UI out of the box
+- An `addUploader()` hook that allows fully custom upload logic while retaining all of Uppy's state management, progress tracking, and retry infrastructure
+- The **GoldenRetriever** plugin, which caches file data in IndexedDB so that an interrupted upload can be resumed after a page refresh
+- A `retryDelays` option that automatically retries failed uploads with exponential back-off

+Uppy was chosen over building a custom drag-and-drop UI because it handles the many edge cases (multiple files, file type restrictions, progress, errors, retries) that are tedious to implement correctly from scratch.

+### Express (Node.js)
+Express is minimal and unopinionated, which suits the backend's single responsibility: validate a request and issue a SAS token.
+It adds no overhead beyond what is needed. `express-rate-limit` and `cors` middleware are standard packages that cover the two main API-level concerns (abuse prevention and origin restriction) with minimal configuration.

+### `@azure/storage-blob` + `@azure/identity`
+The official Azure SDK packages are used on both ends:
+- **Backend** (`@azure/storage-blob`, `@azure/identity`): `DefaultAzureCredential` from `@azure/identity` works without code changes across local development (`az login`), CI, and Azure-hosted environments (managed identity). `generateBlobSASQueryParameters` with a User Delegation Key avoids ever needing a storage account key.
+- **Frontend** (`@azure/storage-blob`): `BlockBlobClient.uploadBrowserData()` handles block splitting, parallel requests, and the final commit entirely within the SDK, removing the need for custom chunking logic in application code.

 ## Security Notes